bl4kcrow/sensors_app/README.md

 # sensors_app

-Flutter project about how to use a device sensors.
+Flutter project about
+ - How to use a device sensors
+ - Add Quick Actions
+ - Background periodic tasks

 <div align="center">
   <a href="https://github.com/user-attachments/assets/">